 Always wash your hands after handling chickens and bedding, and don't wear your “coop shoes” around the house.

 Care as Your Meat Chickens Grow

-Your chicks will quickly begin to feather in and look like little dinosaur chickens.
-The temperature of their box can be dropped by 5 degrees each week until they are fully feathered.
+Your chicks will quickly begin to grow feathers and look like little dinosaur chickens.

 - At about two weeks, you may want to move them to a more permanent pen, still taking care to give them plenty of room and protection from drafts.